Efficient Image-to-Image Diffusion Classifier for Adversarial Robustness: Experiments

 \subsubsection{Datasets and Metrics.}

-We conduct experiments on the CIFAR-10 and CIFAR-100 datasets~\cite{krizhevsky2009learning}.
-We compare our classifier with both CNN-based and DM-based methods, using two metrics: standard accuracy and robust accuracy.
+We conduct experiments on the CIFAR-10, CIFAR-100 datasets~\cite{krizhevsky2009learning} and Tiny-ImageNet~\cite{deng2009imagenet}.
+We compare our classifier with CNN-based and DM-based methods, using two metrics: standard accuracy and robust accuracy.
 Different from the setting of most DM-based methods, which randomly select a test subset for robust evaluation, we evaluate the performance of our IDC on the entire test dataset.

-\subsubsection{Adversarial attacks.}
+\subsubsection{Adversarial Attacks.}

 We evaluate our methods with CNN-based methods under five attacks: PGD~\cite{madry2017towards}, FGSM~\cite{szegedy2013intriguing}, MIFGSM~\cite{dong2017discovering}, CW~\cite{carlini2017towards} and AutoAttack~\cite{croce2020reliable}.
 For each attack, $\epsilon$ is set to 8/255, the attack steps of PGD and MIFGSM are set to 20 and 5, and the steps and learning rate of CW are 1000 and 0.01.
 Following \cite{lee2023robust, nie2022diffusion}, we evaluate DM-based method under BPDA+EOT attack~\cite{hill2020stochastic} with $\ell_{\infty}$ perturbations and PGD+EOT attack~\cite{athalye2018obfuscated} while $\epsilon=8/255$, steps are 200 and EOT is set to 20.
-We set the misclassified clean samples as adversarial samples that have successfully attacked our model.